yorel::yomm2::generator

 Write forward declarations for all the types extracted by

-add_forward_declaration(s)
+add_forward_declaration(s) to os.

 template<class Compiler>